sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/7000 - sections-example-zip.md

             "isCaseSensitive": true
           }
         },
-        /* don't include the "schedule of coverages" heading in the section */ "offsetY": 0.3
+        /* don't include the "schedule of coverages" heading in section group */ "offsetY": 0.3
       },
       "fields": [